 Finally, I have found that when I am unable to make my own purées, my baby prefers fresh-tasting, organic food over more commercial varieties.
 I have had great success with foods like Plum Organic Baby Food, and my baby actually recognizes the packaging of her favorite foods and get excited to eat them.We had fun watching their cute Quest For Yum video: Baby crawling and looking for yummy food!!
 Be sure to check it!!
 Lots of fun!!.Feeding my baby has been a learning process for both of us, but the biggest lesson of all was to go with the flow and follow her lead!

-About the author I am a marketing and communications specialist and a novice at this whole mommy thing!
+I am a marketing and communications specialist and a novice at this whole mommy thing!
 I am about to enter Q4 of my maternity leave with my first baby, a little girl named Danica, and am living and learning so much more than I ever imagined!